Starbucks names former PepsiCo executive as new CEO

 “As I have had the opportunity to get to know him, it has become clear that he shares our passion of investing in humanity and in our commitment to our partners, customers, and communities,” Schultz said in a statement.

-Narasimhan was most recently CEO of Reckitt, a U.K.-based consumer health, hygiene and nutrition company that makes Lysol cleaner and Enfamil formula, among other products.
+Narasimhan, 55, was most recently CEO of Reckitt, a U.K.-based consumer health, hygiene and nutrition company that makes Lysol cleaner and Enfamil formula, among other products.
 Reckitt had announced Narasimhan’s surprise departure earlier Thursday.
+Reckitt’s shares dropped 5% following the announcement.

-Prior to that, Narasimhan held various leadership roles at PepsiCo, including as global chief commercial.
+Prior to that, Narasimhan held various leadership roles at PepsiCo, including as global chief commercial officer.
 He also served as CEO of the company’s Latin America, Europe and Sub-Saharan Africa operations.

+Narasimhan has also served as a senior partner at the consulting firm McKinsey & Co., where he focused on its consumer, retail and technology practices in the U.S., Asia and India.

+Schultz, a longtime CEO who helped shape Starbucks after buying it in 1987, came out of retirement and assumed the interim CEO job in March after the company’s former CEO, Kevin Johnson, announced his retirement.
+Schultz also returned to the company’s board, and will remain there even after Narasimhan takes over.

 By DEE-ANN DURBIN